jaredwins99/jaredwins99.github.io/_pages/math-stats.md

 author_profile: false
 ---

-Posts on math, stats, programming, and anything that requires entirely too much attention to pesky details.
+Posts on math, stats, programming, and other things requiring too much attention to detail.